DeathCamel58/amcrest-compatible-finder/README.md

  - [ ] eLine
  - [ ] Eastern CCTV
  - [ ] ENS Expose
- - [ ] Lorex - **NOTE:** They require that you contact support to get firmware.
-Ref: https://help.lorextechnology.com/link/portal/57356/57366/Article/1451/Client-Software-Manually-updating-DVR-NVR-firmware
+ - [X] Lorex - **NOTE:** They require that you contact support to get firmware.
+Ref: https://help.lorextechnology.com/link/portal/57356/57366/Article/1451/Client-Software-Manually-updating-DVR-NVR-firmware.
+This currently uses the PDFs that I've found on their website
  - [ ] Gess Technologies
  - [X] GSS
  - [ ] Honeywell (a few of their product lines)